Tinram/Windows-Survival/README.md

 *not going there ...*

-Just don't use Windows Notepad with one level of undo and no recognition of non-CRLF line endings.
-(Probably fine on Windows 1.0 in 1985.)
+Just don't use Windows Notepad with one level of undo and no recognition of non-`CRLF` line endings.
+(Probably just fine on Windows 1.0 in 1985.)

 ## Diff Folders